Traveling a top of a truck from Moyale to Marsabit wasn’t a journey I was looking forward too.

 Why?
 Well, the first time it was an adventure back in 1994.

 But now in 2013 … it seems a needless task.

 Repeating this route – there’s no choice because of the lack of other viable border crossings – traveling across remote northern Kenya, from the Ethiopian border at Moyale to Marsabit and then onto Isiolo, was a rough journey of 500+km that I knew, would not be easy nor fast.

-Travel Safety: On the Moyale to Marsabit route there is the threat of Shiftas – Somali bandits – attacking vehicles.
+Travel Safety: On the Moyale to Marsabit route there’s the threat of Shiftas – Somali bandits – attacking vehicles

 (Although on the bus from Marsabit to Isiolo we had number of soldiers as an escort as inter-tribal warfare in the north has been threatening this route).